gevisk/R_Packages/wrap/README.md

 - SVM                           (svm {e1071})
 - Naive bayes                   (naiveBayes {e1071})
-- Random forest                 (randomForest {randomForest}) no update is planned for now as most of the used methods are represented here.
+- Random forest                 (randomForest {randomForest})

+no update is planned for now as most of the used methods are represented here.
 ### Validation method
-- Currently the only method integrated is the basic training / set You can use another method with a special evaluation function, but be aware that the wrappers are very heavy, so you may not want to abuse of cross validation and bootstrap, espacially if you have a lot of features.<br />
+- Currently the only method integrated is the basic training/set

+You can use another method with a special evaluation function, but be aware that the wrappers are very heavy, so you may not want to abuse of cross validation and bootstrap, espacially if you have a lot of features.<br />
 Planed:
 - Integration of Cross Validation
 - Integration of Bootstrap

 ### Data
 We provide several free dataset (that we didn't create) in order to test the package and play with it.
 - boston